 The first thing to consider when shopping for a new bowl for your dog is the material.
 While it may not seem like a big deal, the material you choose can actually have a significant effect on the way your dog eats.
 Generally, it’s best to avoid plastic for dog bowls.
 This is because plastic is very easy for your dog to chew up, and it can also hold on to smells such as food and saliva, which isn’t very pleasant to have around the house.

-Ceramic or stainless steel are both very durable options for dogs, because they won’t break easily – no matter how many times your new puppy knocks over his water.
+Ceramic or stainless steel are both very durable options for dogs because they won’t break easily – no matter how many times your new puppy knocks over his water.
 They’re also incredibly easy to clean.
-Many people prefer ceramic bowls to steel because they’re a little quieter, particularly if your dog likes to chew loudly.
+Many people prefer ceramic bowls to steal because they’re a little quieter, particularly if your dog likes to chew loudly.

 Some ceramic bowls are prone to developing small cracks in extreme temperatures, so it’s important to keep this in mind if you live in a very hot or cold place.
 Another trendy material for bowls lately has been wood bowls, which look very nice in homes with wood furniture and are also quite durable.
 They can become stained or warped over time, however.